Explore the Global Health Fellowship

 The University of Washington Department of Family Medicine Global Health Fellowship trains future leaders in global health in an academic environment with an emphasis on teaching and scholarly work.
 Fellows will become experts in managing threats to health that affect vulnerable populations in the US and internationally

 A letter from Global Health director, Dr. Chris Sanford

 The Fellowship in Global Health at the University of Washington is designed to train future leaders, including academic faculty, in Global Health.
 The fellowship is a one-year post-residency training opportunity focusing on further developing skills and expertise in working with underserved populations in the United States and within resource-poor settings globally.

-The Global Health Fellowship consists of longitudinal clinical experiences in primary care, specialty rotations, and opportunities to work abroad for up to two months.
-The fellow will have his/her continuity clinic based at the University of Washington Family Medicine Residency Northgate Clinic, where he/she will also act as faculty for the UW Northgate Travel Clinic.
+The Global Health Fellowship consists of longitudinal clinical experiences in primary care, resident precepting, specialty rotations, and opportunities to work abroad for up to two months.
+The fellow will have their continuity clinic based at the University of Washington Family Medicine Residency Northgate Clinic, where they will also act as faculty for the UW Northgate Travel Clinic.

 The University of Washington Global Health Fellowship is ideal for dynamic, bright, energetic applicants with a desire to develop strong clinical, research, and teaching skills, and who want to make a true impact in the field of global health and development.